rehierl/node-tree-outliner/1-0-mathematics/1-3-0-sequences.md

 <!-- ======================================================================= -->
 ## core concept

-* values may be grouped into sequences of values
+* values may be grouped into sequences of elements
 * sequences are complex values

 `s = [si] = [v1,v2,...,vN]` for `N in [0,*]`